MelbourneGenomics/pandas_diff/readme.rst

       * **show_empty_rows** – True if every row of the input DataFrames should be printed, even if they are identical between DataFrames.
 Otherwise, ignore such rows

+      * **renamed** – A dictionary showing how columns have been renamed from df_a to df_b.
+These renamed columns will then mapped with each other for the diff.
+The keys of this dictionary should be the column names in df_a, and the values should be the column names in df_b

    :Returns:
       A DataFrame, with the same columns as the input DataFrames, but